New York City Police Department Auxiliary Police: Auxiliary Patrol and police vehicles

 In most cases, Auxiliary Police vehicles are retired vehicles that were once used by regular officers.
 Once the vehicle attains a certain amount of mileage, it is taken out of service and is either redecaled and given to a command for the Auxiliary Police, or is sold.
 Auxiliary Highway Patrol RMPs are retired RMPs previously used by regular Highway Patrol officers.
-Most commands only have one Auxiliary vehicle, but some have 2 or more.
-The number of Auxiliary vehicles per command is based on how many Auxiliary officers are working there and how many extra vehicles the NYPD has available.
-It should also be noted that older Auxiliary vehicles are painted either dark blue or black with white decals in contrast to the vehicles used by regular officers, which are white with light blue decals.
-In 2008, the NYPD changed the paint and decal color of Auxiliary vehicles to white with light blue decals in order to look like vehicles used by regular officers to assist with “Omni-Presence” and as an economy measure to save money by not having to repaint the vehicles.
+Most commands only have one Auxiliary vehicle, but some have two or more.
+The number of auxiliary vehicles per command is based on how many auxiliary officers are working there and how many extra vehicles the NYPD has available.

-Officers wishing to operate a bicycle, RMP, or van need special training before they are allowed to operate them.
-Training is done by the Police Academy Driver Training Unit (PADT) which is located at Floyd Bennett Field in Brooklyn.
+Officers wishing to operate a bicycle, police car, or van, need special training before they are allowed to operate them.
+Training is conducted by the Police Academy Driver Training Unit (PADT) which is located at Floyd Bennett Field in Brooklyn.
 The golf cart, which is special to the Central Park Precinct, also requires special training to operate.

+Markings

+In 2008, the NYPD changed the paint and decal color of Auxiliary vehicles to white with light blue decals in order to resemble vehicles used by regular officers to assist with “omni-presence” and a cost-saving measure to save money by not having to repaint the vehicles.

 Equipment

-Auxiliary Police officers are not issued, and are not permitted to carry firearms while on duty, even if otherwise authorized/licensed to carry when off-duty.
+Auxiliary Police officers are not issued and are not permitted to carry firearms while on duty, even if otherwise authorized/licensed to carry when off-duty.

-Risks are involved and seven officers have been killed in the line of duty.
+Seven auxiliary officers have been killed in the line of duty.
 On March 14, 2007, two Auxiliary Police officers—Eugene Marshalik and Nicholas Pekearo—were killed in a shootout in Greenwich Village.

 Up until March 26, 2007, the NYPD did not issue or subsidize ballistic vests to Auxiliary officers.
-But after the shootings of Pekearo and Marshalik, Mayor Michael R. Bloomberg and Commissioner Raymond W. Kelly asked the New York City Council to earmark more than 3.3 million dollars to provide all Auxiliary Police officers with Level IIIA Vests, the same used by full-time officers.
+But after the shootings of Pekearo and Marshalik, Mayor Michael R. Bloomberg and Commissioner Raymond W. Kelly asked the New York City Council to earmark more than $3.3 million to provide all Auxiliary Police officers with Level IIIA Vests, the same used by full-time officers.
 On March 27, 2007, the City Council approved this bill, which had all Auxiliary officers equipped with vests.
 Since then, in 2010, funding for vest for Auxiliary Police Officers has run out of the NYPD City Budget.
 Every Police Precinct, Housing Police Service Area and Transit District has a pool of "loaner" vest for new Auxiliary Police Officers to use while on patrol.
 Afterwards, they are returned and secured by the Auxiliary Coordinator.